 The Carson City Master Plan, adopted in April 2006, included an Action Plan chapter detailing specific actions necessary or desired to implement the goals and policies of the Plan.
-It includes the primary city department responsible for each specific action and the priority of the action established with the adoption of the Master Plan.
+It includes the primary City department responsible for each specific action and the priority of the action established with the adoption of the Master Plan.
 (Note that current Board of Supervisors priorities may be different than those established in 2006; the priority ratings are merely intended to show how the action strategies were originally prioritized.)
-Attachment B is the 2014 Action Plan modified for this annual review.
+Attachment B is the 2015 Action Plan modified for this annual review.

-The 2014 Action Plan matrix also includes some of the accomplishments towards the implementation measures as provided by the Planning, Engineering, Building, Public Works, Transportation, Water, Office of Business Development, and Parks and Recreation Departments/Divisions.
+The 2015 Action Plan matrix also includes some of the accomplishments towards the implementation measures.
 These actions and accomplishments are not all inclusive of the activities related to Master Plan implementation but are intended to show a sampling of some of the coordinated efforts that are occurring or are planned.

-Accomplishment of 2013 Initiatives:
+Accomplishment of 2014 Initiatives:

-The following action items were identified for implementation by Planning Division staff as part of the 2013 Action Plan recommendations.
+The following action items were identified for implementation by the Planning Division as part of the 2014 Action Plan recommendations.
 A progress report and discussion on the status of each item is included, along with the related Master Plan Policy number.
 Additional accomplishments and progress towards action plan strategies are identified in the attached 2014 Action Plan.